Topological Aspects of Quantum Entanglement: Introduction

 The purpose of this paper is to explore several phenomena that relate topology and quantum entanglement.
 Braiding operators are topological objects, while unitary operators are primarily used in the realm of quantum mechanics.
 This paper establishes a relationship between the two.
 We first examinine a quantum gate $R$ which is both entangling and unitary.
 Such gates are useful for quantum computation.
 Second, we choose an $R$ that satisfies the Yang-Baxter equation and determine the relation between entangling $R$'s and detecting knotting and linking.
 We show in this paper that non-entangling Yang-Baxter operators cannot form non-trivial invariants of knots in the oriented and unoriented cases of quantum state summations.
 There do exist cases where we can construct non-trivial invariants of knots and links from unitary transformations where the operators are not entangling.
 For example, the Jones polynomial {\cite{Jones,Jones1,Jones2,Jones3,Jones4} for three strand braids can be extracted from computations that involve only a single qubit \cite{quantumcompute}.
 See Section 5 of the present paper.\\

 Section 2 of this paper explicates the relationship between unitary operators and braiding operators, while also providing a brief introduction to the theory of quantum link invariants.
 Section 3 shows that the results of \cite{amsshort} generalize to unoriented quantum invariant state summations in the so-called product case.
 In the swap case, considered in \cite{amsshort}, the Markov trace method for constructing the proposed link invariant does not generalize to a quantum summation of the kind we consider but we nevertheless give an example of a Yang-Baxter operator in this case that can detect the Hopf Link.
 This lack of correspondence is interesting in its own right, and is discussed in this section.
 Section 4 shows that non-trivial invariants with non-entangling Yang-Baxter operators cannot be constructed in the oriented case.
 Section 5 describes how the Jones polynomial can still arise in systems that lack quantum entanglement.
 Section 6 describes how unitary $R$ matrix solutions to the bracket state summation are unentangling.
-Finally, Section 7 establishes a potential relationship between quantum entanglement and virtual knots and links and Section 8 concludes the paper with a discussion of the ideas and concepts that have arisen during the course of this research.
+Section 7 establishes a potential relationship between quantum entanglement and virtual knots and links.
+Section 8 is wider discussion of the relationship between topology and entanglment.
+We discuss the Aravind hypothesis that suggests that knots and links themselves may be connected more directly with quantum entanglement, and we discuss the $ER = EPR$ hypothesis of Leonard Susskind and his collaborators that suggests that the connectivity of space itself is directly related to quantum entanglement.
+We illustrate this ideas of connectivity by showing how the tensor networks for entangled states (in the sense of the networks used in the present paper) can be used to both indicate this new connectivity and can be welded to the given space by adding points for the entangled states and new neighborhoods to extend the topology.
+We describe how, given a background space and a quantum tensor network, to construct a new topological space, that welds the network and the background space together.
+This part of the paper is intended to be brief and will be expanded further in subsequent work.
+Finally, Section 9 concludes the paper with a discussion of the ideas and concepts that have arisen during the course of this research.
+The Appendix proves an important Lemma for our analysis of link invariants in the earlier parts of the paper.\\